mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 end
 ```
 !!! info "Info"
-    Reusing the `ACPowerFlow` and proceeding directly to the iterations can also offer the advantage of starting with voltages obtained from the previous solution, resulting in a "warm" start.
+    Reusing the `ACPowerFlow` type and proceeding directly to the iterations can also offer the advantage of starting with voltages obtained from the previous solution, resulting in a "warm start".

-However, attempting to take` Generator 2` out-of-service is not possible, as this operation would yield incorrect results if we proceed directly to the iterations.
+However, attempting to take `Generator 2` out-of-service is not possible, as this operation would yield incorrect results if we proceed directly to the iterations.
 In this case, executing the [`newtonRaphson`](@ref newtonRaphson) function is mandatory:
 ```@repl ReusingACPowerFlowType
 statusGenerator!(system, analysis; label = "Generator 2", status = 0)
 ```